Laotseu/7dtd-spantal-multiplayer-bundle/Worlds/README.md

 Wasteland Only Valley
 =====================

 These filles are a 7 DAys to Die generated world where there is only one biome: Wasteland.
 I've also tweaked the generation to include all the ore types.
-Oil Shells are not presnet in normal wasteland biome.
+Oil Shales are not present in normal wasteland biome.

 How to install